sboesebeck/morphium/README.md

   (making refactoring easier).
 Hence, if you changed the Driver from the default one, you might need to change the setting in either properties or when calling MorphiumConfig.
-- As MorphiumV5 introduces it's own driver for accessing mongodb, not dependency to org.mongodb is needed (just for the bson-package).
+- As MorphiumV5 introduces its own driver for accessing mongodb, no dependency to org.mongodb is needed (just for the bson-package).
 So the new dependency in your `pom.xml` should be like: